Dimensional Analysis in Statistical Modelling: Dimensional analysis

-We see that there may be several ways to non-dimensionalize a model.
-Another method, widely used in the physical sciences, involves always normalizing by the standard units specified by the Syst\'eme International d'Unite\`s (SIU), units such as meters or kilograms.
+We see that there may be several ways to nondimensionalize a model.
+Another method, widely used in the physical sciences, involves always normalizing by the standard units specified by the Syst\`eme International d'Unit\'es (SIU), units such as meters or kilograms.
 So when the dimensions of a non--negative quantity $ X $ like absolute temperature have an associated SIU of $Q_0 = \{ 1 \}[Q_0]$, $X$ can be converted to a unitless quantity by first expressing $X$ in SIUs and then by using quantity calculus to rescale it as $X/Q_0$.

-\begin{example} The units of parameters in a relationship can be determined by \DHo~analysis, as we see in the following simple example from \citet{gibbons2011dimensional}.
-Here the model that relates the area $ a $ of a square to the length $ l $ of its edge when measurement error is ignored

-The additional quantity $\alpha_0$ is a length-to-area conversion factor, playing the key role of ensuring the \DHo~criterion is satisfied.
-A noteworthy feature of this model is the relative roles the two quantities $l$ and $a$ play in modeling this fundamental relationship: $ l $ is naturally seen as primary while $ a $ is derivable from $ l $ and hence secondary.
-We see this as well in their units of measurement.
-Using $ [L] $ to represent the generic symbol for length, we see that $ l $ has units of $ [L] $ and $ a $, units of $ [L^2] $.
-The key idea is that a model with a multiplicity of quantities may well be characterized by just a small subset of these quantities $ X $ that are designated as primary both in terms of their size $ \{ X \}$ as well as their units $ [ X] $.
-These two complementary features of $ X $, providing dimension and units of measure, play dual roles in the model, a fact often overlooked by statistical modelers. \end{example}
+The next example provides an important illustration of the application of the standardized unit approach.

+\begin{example} Liquids contain both hydrogen and hydroxide ions.
+In pure water these ions appear in equal numbers.
+But the water becomes acidic when there are more hydrogen ions and basic when there are more hydroxide ions.
+Thus acidity is measured by the concentration of these ions.
+The customary measurement is in terms of the hydrogen ion concentration, denoted $H^+$ and measured in the SIU of one mole of ions per litre of liquid.
+These units are denoted c$^o$ and thus, in our notation, $[H^+]=$ c$^o$.
+However for substantive reasons, the pH index for the acidity of a liquid is now used to characterize acidity.
+The index is defined by $pH = - \log_{10} ( H^+/$c$^o )$.
+Distilled water has a $ pH = 7 $ while lemon juice has a $ pH $ level of about $ 3 $.
+Note that $ \{H^+\} \in (0,\infty) $ lies on a ratio-scale while $pH$ lies on an interval-scale $ (-\infty,\infty) $ -- the transformation has changed the scale of measurement.